Mercedes-Benz GLK-Class Performance

 - "The tradeoff for a slightly bumpy ride is that GLK does offer good responsiveness when dodging potholes and minimal squat and dive when accelerating or braking at intersections." -- CNET (2013)

 - "The stiffer suspension and 20-inch wheels of the AMG versions added a more sporting feel, but didn't seem to improve handling quite as much as they degraded the ride.
 The brakes are strong with good pedal feel." -- Consumer Guide (2013)

 Next Steps: Mercedes-Benz GLK-Class

-- Find low financing rates for the Mercedes-Benz GLK-Class
+- View the best prices for the 2015 Mercedes-Benz GLK-Class

 - See Luxury Compact SUVs rankings